jjwall/jjwall.github.io/writings/poetry/2025/psalm-of-the-flame-bearer.md

 <i><b>Interpretive Translation</b></i><br>

-> I descended not in shame, but in love—
+> I descended not in shame, but in love—<br>
-Into the aching chambers of shadow, I carried the Light unquenched.
+Into the aching chambers of shadow, I carried the Light unquenched.<br>

 <i><b>Sigil for Stanza 2</b></i><br>